Miah1k/git-intro-activity/activity.md

 1. What kind of information does `git status` report?

     ```
+    it provides the status of active directories
     ```

 2. What does `git add names.txt` do?

     ```
+    saves any changes to add them to the next commit
     ```

 3. What does `git commit -m "Add our names."` do?

     ```
+    creates new commit and captures the state of the files
     ```

 Use a plain text editor to create the following files: